 9. How do I feel about the state of my business now?
 How am I feeling about the future of my business?

 The way you feel about your business says a lot.
 Are you feeling energized by your business or are you feeling drained?
 Are you feeling excited about your new direction or are you feeling afraid?
 What are these feelings telling you?

 10. What do I need to let go of this year in order to move into the new year with a fresh slate?

 It’s human nature to hold onto the things that didn’t go as planned, or the things you feel like you failed at.
 But when you’re willing to see the learnings, you can let go of the experiences, and move into a new year with a feeling of lightness and positivity about your business.

 After you’ve journaled your answers to the above questions, give yourself some time and space to process what you’ve learned.

 Take time to celebrate your progress!
 Keep your notes so that you can reflect on your growth again one year from today.

-Now, get ready to start focusing on what you want to see in your life and business in 2021.
+Now, get ready to start focusing on what you want to see in your life and business next year.